 You may be concerned about radiation exposure from chest X-rays, especially if you have them regularly.
 But the amount of radiation from a chest X-ray is low — even lower than what you're exposed to through natural sources of radiation in the environment.

-Even though the benefits of an X-ray outweigh the risk, you may be given a protective apron if you need more than one image.
+Even though the benefits of an X-ray outweigh the risk, you may be given a protective apron if you need multiple images.
 Tell your doctor if you're pregnant or might be pregnant.
 The procedure can be performed in a way to protect your abdomen from the radiation.

 Before the chest X-ray, you generally undress from the waist up and wear an exam gown.
 You'll need to remove jewelry from the waist up, too, since both clothing and jewelry can obscure the X-ray images.